Thiefyes/hello-world/README.md

 # Simple CMS Admin Panel

-This repository provides a minimal example of a website builder using a PHP backend with a React frontend and MySQL storage.
-The backend is split into small services for easier extension.
+This repository now ships with a Laravel backend.
+A legacy plain PHP implementation is still available in the `backend/` directory, but new development happens inside the `laravel/` folder.
+The React admin remains unchanged and communicates with the Laravel API.

 ## Structure

-- `backend/` – PHP services and API endpoints
+- `laravel/` – Laravel application providing the API
-- `backend/services/` – individual service classes (pages, auth, SEO, etc.)
+- `backend/` – legacy plain PHP API (no longer maintained)
 - `public/admin/` – React application available under `/admin`

 ## Database